Puppy worms are common. Most puppies get them sometime, so you may have to deal with de-worming your new Bichon Frise puppy.

 Most commonly, your veterinarian will recommend regular worm medicine as a preventative, for the rest of your dog’s life.
 Worm medicines can be harsh on your dog.
 They are poisons, literally.

 If your dog or puppy has worms, you can handle this inexpensively at home.
-D-Worm Broad Spectrum Dewormer will get rid of roundworms, hookworms and tape worms.
+DURVET Wormer Tablets for Puppies and Small Dogs will get rid of roundworms, hookworms and tape worms.

 Natural Dog Worm Prevention